 Have you recently lost housing and had to move in with friends or family until you can get back on your feet?

-Your children’s school is here to help to make sure that they get all the benefits provided under the McKinney-Vento Homeless Act.
+Your child’s school is here to help to make sure that he/she gets all the benefits provided under the McKinney-Vento Homeless Act.

 Who qualifies for this help?

 The law states any student that does not have a fixed, regular, and adequate place to sleep at night qualifies for educational assistance.
 This includes students and families that stay at a shelter, on the street, in a car or abandoned building.
 Families that have lost their housing and need to double-up with friends or relatives because they cannot afford their own place also qualify.

 Changing schools frequently can negatively impact students' education, causing them to fall behind.
 Students that qualify for educational assistance through the McKinney-Vento Act can stay at the school they have been attending or transfer to the district in which they are temporarily staying.
 The caregiver of the student will make the choice.
 This does not mean you can go to any school.
 It has to be one of the schools noted above.
 Once you and your family become permanently housed, your student may finish the school year at his/her current school or transfer to the new district.
 Your school’s liaison can assist you in whichever decision you make for your student.

 School districts are required to enroll McKinney-Vento eligible students without delay even if you do not have your student’s school or medical records.
 If you need assistance getting educational or medical records, ask to speak with the district’s liaison.
 They will assist you.

 If you, as the caregiver, choose for your student to remain at the home school, the school district will work with you on transportation options.
 If the ride to school is estimated to be more than one hour, the district or liaison can request a meeting with you to determine how this may affect your student’s education.